xiangxinyue/xiangxinyue.github.io/about.md

 **2023-2026 Master of Applied Data Science, University of Michigan.**

 - MADS Scholarship, this scholarship offer is a reflection of many accomplishments and our belief that the candidate will make valuable contributions to the School, and the vastly changing professions in the information field.

+- Focus on Artificial Intelligence and advanced machine learning techniques.

+- Relevant coursework: Deep Learning, Unsupervised Learning, Reinforcement Learning Algorithms, Applied Natural Language Processing, Machine Learning Pipelines, Search and Recommender Systems.

 - Same program as the in-person one, online delivery.